petershin/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/solr/installing-solr.md

 ### Stopping the Modules with Elasticsearch-Only Features

-The App Manager and Gogo shell rely on the `osgi/state` folder to "remember" the state of the bundle.
+The App Manager and Gogo shell rely on the `osgi/state` folder to remember the state of the bundle.
 If you delete this folder (recommended during [patching Liferay DXP](../../../installation-and-upgrades/maintaining-a-liferay-installation/patching-dxp-7-3-and-earlier.md)) the Elasticsearch connector is reinstalled and started automatically.
-The blacklist approach is thus more reliable.
+The [blacklist approach](#blacklisting-elasticsearch-only-features) is thus more reliable.

 To disable modules via App Manager,